 Any development within the SOIA Area could lead to a substantial number of school-aged children in the area.
 The conceptual land use plan has estimated that future development could generate approximately 2,700 students.
+Using EGUSD's current student yield factors, the EGUSD has determined that the potential development of 1,790 multi-family homes and 3,200 single-family homes would generate 3,287 students.
 The SOIA Area is currently in the Franklin Elementary School District and the Elizabeth Pinkerton Middle School/Cosumnes Oaks High School District but it should be noted that school attendance boundaries may change, so other schools may eventually provide school services.
-As described above, Franklin Elementary School, Elizabeth Pinkerton Middle School, and Cosumnes Oak High School could accept more students.
+As described above, Franklin Elementary School, Elizabeth Pinkerton Middle School, and Cosumnes Oaks High School could accept more students.
+Franklin Elementary School is currently over capacity and has been offloading students to nearby schools for several years.
+Additionally, any excess capacity currently existing at Elizabeth Pinkerton Middle School and Cosumnes Oaks High School will be used to house future students from the already approved Laguna Ridge Specific Plan, Sterling Meadows, and the Southeast Policy Area.
+Therefore, the EGUSD indicated that it is unlikely that those schools could accommodate the students who would reside in the SOIA Area (Williams, pers. comm., 2017).
 Due to the number of students that could be generated by the proposed project, it is possible that adding these students to any existing school could exceed a school's capacity.